mborgerson/wiki-export/wiki/Power_Supply.md

 ### Xbox 1.0 and 1.1

-The power supply connector for 1.0 & 1.1 is a single column of pins described by the following chart.
+The power supply connector for 1.0 and 1.1 is a single column of pins described by the following chart.
 Pin 1 is the connector pin closest to the back of the Xbox.